|

 the final touches would now be made.

-I'm Only Dancing (She turns me on) was being played
+I'm Only Dancing (She Turns Me On) was being played

 onto an already lushly produced cut.
 Visconti easily shows his pleasure